CIRDLES/tripoli-manual/setup/03-QuickStart.md

 You can load more than one mass spectrometer file into Tripoli at a time.
 Close the plot window if it's open, and then drag another mass spectrometer data file onto the main Tripoli window.
 The new file and plots should open immediately.

-To see both anayses in your new session, go to the menu at the top of the Tripoli window and choose Session -> Manage Session.
+To see both analyses in your new session, go to the menu at the top of the Tripoli window and choose Session → Manage Session.

 ```{image} ../graphics/TripoliManageSessionMenuSelection.png
 :alt: Tripoli Session Manager